xioTechnologies/x-IMU3-Software/README.md

 4. Configure Clion toolchain (Windows)
     - Settings > Build, Execution, Deployment > Toolchains > Add > Visual Studio, Architecture: x86_amd64

-The Run/Debug Configuration may indicate "Error: No Rust toolchain specified" after cloning the repo for the first time.
-If this happens then open Settings/Preferences from the File menu, navigate to Rust under Languages & Frameworks and click OK.

 ## Branch Protection

 The github repository applies the following branch protection rules to the main branch.
 All commits must be made to a non-protected branch and submitted via a pull request before they can be merged into the the main branch.